Table of Contents

 Even in a cool bedroom, the space under the comforter can become a sealed bubble.

-When humidity rises inside that bubble, your body responds by sweating — not randomly, but as a cooling mechanism that no longer works effectively.
+When humidity rises inside that bubble, your body responds by sweating — not randomly, but as a cooling mechanism that can no longer function properly.

 That’s why people often wake up sweaty hours after falling asleep, not right away.